grame-cncm/faustdoc/src/tutorials/rnbo.md

    Faust options : any option (e.g. -vec -vs 8...).
 See the Faust compiler documentation.
 ```

-The resulting patch contains an audio output (`ezdac~` object) that still have to be manually connected since audio outlets only appear after the JIT compilation step.
+The resulting patch contains an audio output (`ezdac~` object) that still has to be manually connected with the `rnbo~` object since audio outlets only appear after the JIT compilation step.

 So the following command:
 ```bash